Miecio69/Python_note_app/README.md

 -note.py simply is a object class holding all notes parameters -noteMethods.py holds all methods to add new notes, delete them and list all -main.py is where all the argparser methods exist making a interface for a user - also sets the location of where all notes are stored
+-helpClass self-made class to remake on my own the argparser module

 ***Plans for futere***
 Search by tags
 Add .exe file to make it standalone program
+Finish helpClass